gamedevpreneur/website/GDP/md/cs4b/2-your-first-program.md

 Hmm…

 People in 70s or 80s even wouldn’t say that it’s cool.
-It’s really disappointing.
-We all know that it’s not something you want to make.
+We all know that it’s far from your dream program.

-You must have thought of making an interesting program with pretty images and icons.

 [/ContentBlock]
 [ContentBlock color="grey"]